Next.e.GO N.V. (EGOX) Shares Plummet Below 1-Year High - News Heater

-The stock price of Next.e.GO N.V.
-(NASDAQ: EGOX) has dropped by -14.38 compared to previous close of 0.84.
-Despite this, the company has seen a fall of -25.75% in its stock price over the last five trading days.
+Next.e.GO N.V.
+(NASDAQ: EGOX)’s stock price has gone decline by -9.92 in comparison to its previous close of 0.64, however, the company has experienced a -31.47% decrease in its stock price over the last five trading days.
 InvestorPlace reported 2023-10-23 that Next.e.GO (NASDAQ: EGOX ) stock began trading on the Nasdaq last week but has already fallen considerably from its public debut price.
 Next.e.GO, known as e.GO, is an electric vehicle (EV) company headquartered in Aachen, Germany.

 Is It Worth Investing in Next.e.GO N.V.
 (NASDAQ: EGOX) Right Now?

-Additionally, the 36-month beta value for EGOX is 0.54.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for EGOX is at 0.40.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.